ipa320/seneka_sensor_node/seneka_termo_video_manager/README.md

 ======

 ## Description
-The seneka_termo_video_manager works with Optris termo cameras as input device.
-The seneka_termo_video_manager subscribes on the /optris/thermal_image topic which is provided by the optirs ROS driver.
-This topics publishes a ROS sensor_msgs::image which contains the termo information.
-The mapping from termo information to RGB8 is done inside this ROS node.
+This ROS node manages the video data of an Optris IR-Camera.
+This node is able to import IR-frames from the ROS topic /optris/thermal_image and to cache the frames.
+This topic will be published by optris_imager_node.
+The topic data includes a ROS sensor_msgs::image which contains the IR-information.
+The mapping from IR-information to RGB8 is done inside this ROS node.
+So you don't have to run optris_colorconvert_node or you shouldn't run it because of performance issues.

-At the moment the seneka_termo_video_manager offers three ROS services which could be call from remote.
+To manage this ROS node there exists three ROS services (see below).
 But the output of this ROS node is just locally because the communication interfaces aren't defined yet.

 ## ROS Services
 - (1) create VideoOnDemand (seneka_termo_video_manager::getVideo)